nerdyrasa/frontend-nanodegree-resume/checklist.md

 ## How do I complete this project?

-1. four javaScript objects
+1. Create four JavaScript objects:

  All properties must be present and have real or fake values.
 The names must match those in the schema (note that object and property names are case-sensitive).
 All property values should be of the data-type given for the property in the schema.

 2. Display all of the resume data contained within these objects in your resume.
-3.
-All of the HTML code needed to build the resume is stored in **js/helper.js** variables.
+3. All of the HTML code needed to build the resume is stored in **js/helper.js** variables.
 The variable names indicate their function.
 You will replace substrings in these variable string values such as **%data%** and **#** with the data in your javaScript objects, and append or prepend the formatted result to your resume in the appropriate location.

 ...